61

 I fell in love with history in Grade 10 when I did a world history course.
 To me, the course was all about the stories of people who had lived so many years before.
 In university I pursued this interest, doing a minor in history.
 Yet the history books gave only a hint of the stories, and often left more questions unanswered than answered.

 Historical fiction is one attempt to answer those questions.
 My mom often says this is the best way to learn history.
-Many of my favourite authors—Sigmund Brouwer, Jane Kirkpatrick, Tricia Goyer—take a time or person in history and make them come alive through the story.
+Many of my favourite authors—Sigmund Brouwer, Charlotte Gray, Tricia Goyer—take a time or person in history and make them come alive through the story.
 I often thought, as I studied history in university, that someday I’d like to write like that myself.
 At the time, though, I was busy with my studies and with other writing.

 At the 2008 ICWF Fall Conference, my dream of writing historical fiction was once again ignited.
 I’ve been fascinated by how Jane Kirkpatrick tells the stories of actual, historical American women.
 Many of them required a huge amount of research for her, because their stories haven’t been told before.
 I thought, “I want to do that—for Canadian women.”
 After the conference, it became my goal to find a woman whose story I could tell.
 Yet it took me several months to make it into our local small town museum.